bhoffman0/CSAwesome/_sources/index.rst

     :align: center

 ==========================================
-AP CSA Java Course
+AP CSA Java Course 2019-2025
 ==========================================

+CSAwesome has a new version available following the 2025-2026 AP CSA curriculum framework.
+If you are looking for the new version, please go to https://runestone.academy/runestone/books/published/csawesome2/index.html?mode=browsing.

 Welcome to CSAwesome!
 It's time to start your journey to learn how to program with Java.
-A shortcut way to get to this site is to type in the url: **course.csawesome.org**

 CSAwesome is a College Board endorsed curriculum for AP Computer Science A, an introductory college-level computer programming course in Java.
 If you are a teacher using this curriculum, please join the |teaching CSAwesome group| which will give you access to teacher resources at |csawesome|.

 To make sure the site saves your answers on questions, please click on the person icon at the top to register or login to your Runestone course.
 As you complete lessons, click the "Mark as completed" button at the bottom.
 Enjoy the journey!